Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 ### Comments
 As the cardinality of this concept is 0..*, this concept can only be mapped to Symptom.SymptomName.
 The binding in the zib to SNOMED findings is required.
 However,the examples given in the definition are more applicable to the name of the reaction itself, which would map to Reaction.DiagnosisNameData.DiagnosisName.
 It appears that the name of the reaction itself (cardinality 0..1) is missing.

+Men lijkt hier een mix van symptomen en diagnoses te willen representeren.
+Anafylactische shock en angio-oedeem zijn diagnoses.
+Jeukende ogen zijn bijv. een symptoom.
+In de DHD diagnosethesaurus wordt het inhoudelijk ws voldoende gedekt.

+Consultatie: Dit moet minimaal card 1 ..* zijn.
+Pleit voor 1..1.
+Add aditional symptoms 0..*.
+ZIB-issue.
+Als zibs meerdere symptomen hebben moet het via symptoom.
+ZIB issue Mainfestation en relatie tussen condition en symptomen bekijken.

+Consultatie geen onderscheid tussen Conditie en Symptoom.

 ## EHDSAllergyIntolerance.reaction.date